polandll/llp-cassandra-examples/README.md

 film_clips: This example uses film_clips with time and location and actor.
 Indexes are created.
   Files: film_clips.cql

+food_channel_recipes: This example mimics some of the features of Food.com
+  Files:

 lights: This example uses lightbulb sensor information

 meal: This example uses meals, recipes, and ingredients